-I couldn’t be more excited to announce that I’m heading to Spain and Portugal this fall, for a 6 week trip through the southern part of these beautiful countries!
+I couldn’t be more excited to announce that I’m heading to Spain and Portugal this fall, for a one-month or 6-week trip through the southern part of these beautiful countries!
 I’m writing to you from the airport in New York, where I’ll take off shortly with TAP Portugal.

 Without further ado, here are the seven cities I’ll be staying in overnight.
 Of course, many day trips will be planned to neighboring areas every weekend!